Posts that contain books by author ‘

 Suppose you find the perfect image for your book cover on the internet—a plucky redhead with a perfect pout.
 Even better, the photo is available under a Creative Commons attribution-only license that permits commercial use.
-What a… Read the rest
+What a money saver!

 Creative Commons is one of the best innovations to grow out of global interconnectivity.

 Under copyright law, rights to use copyrighted materials are granted on a one-by-one basis.
-Traditional copyright law does not provide a… Read the rest
+Traditional copyright law does not provide a practical way to permit wide-ranging… Read the rest

 Your words are your creation, your identity, and your currency, and scam artists will try to steal them from you.
 They’ll hand you a contract and claim “it’s standard.
 Everyone signs it.”